Skip to main content

 Creatinine

-Creatinine is a critical kidney marker for athletes.
+Creatinine is a critical kidney marker for active individuals.
 Higher muscle mass, intense training, creatine supplementation, and high-protein diets can all raise creatinine levels, making it essential to interpret results in the context of your training regimen and body composition.

 62-106 44-80 umol/l